jishnuchander/ActRecognition.ai/README.md

 Human Activity Recognition from videos using Deep Learning on Graphically Structured Data

-Code TAG - Contains the necessary MATLAB files to create a TAG from tracking data of videos TAG Results - Contains the results of TAG Code on four datasets - ME, SBUKI, URFD, UTI TAG2Vec.ipynb - Converts the TAG model into vectorized format to use as input to DL model DLModel.ipynb - LSTM based architecture for Human Activity Recognition
+Code TAG - Contains the necessary MATLAB files to create a TAG from tracking data of videos <br />
+TAG Results - Contains the results of TAG Code on four datasets - ME, SBUKI, URFD, UTI TAG2Vec.ipynb - Converts the TAG model into vectorized format to use as input to DL model DLModel.ipynb - LSTM based architecture for Human Activity Recognition